sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **The following extensions are included:**

 * **[Local](https://theseoframework.com/extensions/local/):** The Local extension lets you set up important local business information for search engines to consume.
+* **[Focus](https://theseoframework.com/extensions/focus/):** The Focus extension guides you through the process of writing targetted content that ranks with focus keywords, their inflections, and their synonyms.
 * **[AMP](https://theseoframework.com/extensions/amp/):** The AMP extension binds The SEO Framework to the AMP plugin for AMP supported articles and pages.
 * **[Articles](https://theseoframework.com/extensions/articles/):** The Articles extension enhances your published posts by automatically adding both AMP and non-AMP Structured Data.
 * **[Monitor](https://theseoframework.com/extensions/monitor/):** The Monitor extension keeps track of your website’s SEO, optimization, uptime and statistics.
 * **[Incognito](https://theseoframework.com/extensions/incognito/):** The Incognito extension removes all front-end branding from The SEO Framework.
+* **[Honeypot](https://theseoframework.com/extensions/honeypot/):** The Honeypot extension catches comment spammers in four lightweight yet powerful ways.
+* **[Origin](https://theseoframework.com/extensions/origin/):** The Origin extension redirects attachment-page visitors back to the parent post.
 * **[Title Fix](https://theseoframework.com/extensions/title-fix/):** The Title Fix extension makes sure your title output is as configured.
 Even if your theme is doing it wrong.
-* **[Honeypot](https://theseoframework.com/extensions/honeypot/):** The Honeypot extension catches comment spammers in four lightweight yet powerful ways.
-* **[Origin](https://theseoframework.com/extensions/origin/):** The Origin extension redirects attachment-page visitors back to the parent post.

-= Upcoming Extensions =

-**These extensions are being worked on:**

-* **Transporter:** It allows you to export and import your SEO settings from site to site.

 = How it works =